 - Shout-Out: When Machamp unleashes its Rapid-Fire Fisticuffs, it channels Kenshiro and Star Platinum.
 It also uses Zangief's Spinning Lariat and has a similar walk animation.

 - Its Tekken shout-out has it shrug its shoulders if it loses a round, similar to Armor King.
 In addition, one of its entrances has it Giving Someone the Pointer Finger like King.
 One of its intros resembles one of Paul Phoenix's more recent win poses as well, as do some of its moves.

 - Continuing the wrestler homages, one of its entrances mimics one of Hulk Hogan's taunts.

-- Spin Attack: Has one, swinging around those four massive arms of theirs.
+- Spin Attack: Has one, swinging around those four massive arms of theirs as a Counter.

 - Status Buff: Machamp can use Bulk Up to increase its attack power and enhance most of its Pokémon moves temporarily.
 This effect fades after a move benefits from it, but while in Synergy Burst, it's always Bulked Up.